pvcraven/arcade_book/source/labs/lab_04_camel/camel.rst

 7. If the user's choice is ``Q``, then set ``done`` to ``True``.
 By doing something like ``user_choice.upper()`` instead of just ``user_choice`` in your ``if`` statement you can make it case-insensitive.
+Also, print something to the user to let her know she quit the game.
+Users need feedback.
-8. Test and make sure that you can quit out of the game, and that case doesn't matter.
+8. Test and make sure that you can quit out of the game, and that it works for both upper and lower case.
 9. Before your main program loop, create variables for miles traveled, thirst, camel tiredness.
 Set these to zero.
+Creating accurate, descriptive variable names will make the rest of this lab less confusing.
 10. Create a variable for the distance the natives have traveled and set it to -20.
 (Twenty miles back.)
 Understanding how we track the player's distance, the native's distance, and the difference between the two tends to confuse some people.
 See the videos at the end of this lab for some hints.

 11. Create and set an initial number of drinks in the canteen.
+I use three.
+12. Go back to inside your main program loop.
-12. Add an ``elif`` in your main program loop and see if the user is asking for status.
+    Add an ``elif`` to the ``if`` that is checking for the quit command.
+    See if the user is asking
+    for status.
 If so, print out the miles traveled, the drinks in the canteen, and how far the natives are behind you.
 If you aren't sure how to calculate that, see the videos at the end of this lab.
+(Seriously.
+This is a section where a lot of people start down the wrong path.)

 .. code-block:: text